 I think back to some of the bravado and bragging and feel anxiety and shame.
 I wish there was something that could wash that part of my life away.
 I guess that the passing years, maturity, using the experiences as lessons and seeing success for what it truly is cured me of those negative feelings.
 Still, it was a long road to what I now see as success.

 That’s the word and notion that escapes most.
 “Success.”
-In speaking with students at art schools, I hear many different versions of what people see as success.
+In speaking with students at art schools in San Francisco California and around the world, I hear many different versions of what people see as success.
 Most of the time it involves notoriety for the purpose of making more money.
 People believe that if they have the clout of the more famous designers, they will earn higher fees.
 It is true that sometimes a name will bring a higher fee.
 There are, of course, higher expectations, too.
 Some people believe it means that clients will put 100% of their trust in the designer and not ask for changes.
 Some people want to find attention they feel they have never had in their life.

 I’ve attended and/or spoken at design conferences where the question was put to a panel on how that particular city could become the “design capital.”
 Lucky me, I always get to play the Devil’s advocate.
 For good reasons and having lived in so many different cities, I have a good insight into why this is such a waste of thought.
 Generally, designers believe that New York, Paris, London, Milan, Moscow, Berlin, Toronto, etc., etc., are the big “design cities.”
 Yes, they are… for architecture, fashion, interior and environmental design but not for graphic or web design.
 If you ask an average person, who is not in the creative field, where the center of web design is, they will shrug and say, “Silicon Valley” or “Googleville.”